 - g.
+A description of the adverse event shall be reported under AE_Description.
+The description must include, at minimum, when the event occurred, what the event comprised of, who was involved in the event, and how the member was impacted. - h.
 The severity level of the adverse event shall be reported under "Harm_Level."
-The categories include "no harm", temporary harm", "permanent harm", and "death".
-The final harm level shall be classified. - h.
-The Health Plan shall report if a root cause analysis was performed "Root_Cause_Analysis" to identify any precipitating and contributing factors related to the adverse event.
-If so, then the Health Plan must identify the contributing factors under "Contributing_Factors." - i.
-If a similar adverse event occurred in the same setting within the previous 12 months up to submission of the report then the Health Plan shall report "Yes" under "Similar_AE_Setting." - j.
-If a similar adverse event occurred to the same individual within the previous 12 months up to submission of thereport then the Health Plan shall report "Yes" under "Similar AE Member." - k.
-The Health Plan shall describe any action steps identified as a result of the adverse events in "Action Steps." - I. The setting in which the adverse event occurred shall be listed under "Setting_Name."
-If the setting occurred at a provider's office then list the provider's name. - m.
-The Provider's Med-QUEST ID shall be reported under "MQD_Provider_ID." - n.
-The Health Plan shall attest if a site visit was conducted at the setting the adverse event occurred as a result of the adverse event under "Site_Visit." - o.
-If a Site Visit occurred, the Health Plan shall list the date of the site visit under "Site_Visit_Date".
+The categories include "temporary harm," "permanent harm," and "death."
+The final harm level shall be classified. - i.
+The Health Plan shall report if a root cause analysis was performed "Root_Cause_Analysis_CCMA" and/or "Root_Cause_Analysis_HP" to identify any precipitating and contributing factors related to the adverse event.
+Any adverse events that the Health Plan believes fall into a grey area, making it difficult to discern whether the adverse event was related to medical or residential care, must have a root cause analysis performed by the Health Plan in order to determine the root cause of the event and whether it should be reported as an adverse event related to medical or residential care.
+Upon completion of a root cause analysis, the Health Plan must identify the contributing factors under "Contributing Factors."
+Health Plans are invited to use their own root cause analysis protocols. - j.
+If a similar adverse event occurred in the same setting (exact same location) within the previous 12 months up to submission of the report, then the Health Plan shall report "Yes" under "Similar AE Setting HP." - k.
+If a similar adverse event occurred to the same individual within the previous 12 months up to submission of the report, then the Health Plan shall report "Yes" under "Similar_AE_Member_HP." - I. The Health Plan shall describe any action steps identified as a result of the adverse events in "Action_Steps."

+- m.
+The setting in which the adverse event occurred shall be listed under "Setting_Name."
+If the setting occurred at a provider's office, then list the provider's name. - n.
+The Provider's Med-QUEST ID shall be reported under "MQD_Provider_ID."
+If provider does not have a Med-QUEST ID, then enter "N/A" - o.
+The Health Plan shall attest if a site visit was conducted at the setting the adverse event occurred as a result of the adverse event under "Site Visit." - p.
+If a Site Visit occurred, the Health Plan shall list the date of the site visit under "Site_Visit_Date". - q.
+If a Site Visit occurred, the Health Plan shall describe any recommendations or action steps that precipitated as a result of the site visit. - r.
+In "Mitigating_Factors_Implemented," the Health Plan shall report if recommendations, action steps, and/or mitigating factors have been implemented as a result of the adverse event.
+If yes, then the Health Plan shall describe which were implemented "Describe Mitigating Factors Imp". - 2.
+In Section II: Aggregate-level Adverse Event Data File